doctorfree/MusicPlayerPlus/README.md

 * One or more terminal emulators running an MPD client and visualizer
 * A tmux session using the tmux session manager `tmuxp`
 * A spectrum visualizer
+* A download of album cover art for every album in a music library
+* An import of a music library to the Beets media library manager
 * Any MPD client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio
 * A fuzzy listing and searching of the audio library using `fzf`